Where Is Area Code 940?

 The 940 area code is designated for parts of northern Texas, covering several key cities, smaller communities, and rural regions.
 Official registration of the 940 prefix falls under the authority of the North American Numbering Plan.
 Its scope is comprehensive, ensuring phone services for diverse populations in counties adjacent to the Dallas–Fort Worth region.
 Among the prominent areas served are:

-Officials from the Texas regulatory body, the Public Utility Commission of Texas (located at 1701 N. Congress Avenue, Austin, TX 78711), are responsible for the oversight of telephone utilities in these counties.
-For further details regarding local exchanges or potential service requirements, residents may consult relevant county clerks’ offices, whose addresses can be accessed through the Texas Department of State Health Services for official verification.
+Officials from the Texas regulatory body, the Public Utility Commission of Texas, are located at 1701 N. Congress Avenue, Austin, TX 78711, is responsible for the oversight of telephone utilities in these counties.

 What Time Zone Is 940 Area Code in the USA?